ArcaneNibble/cnoidal/format_notes.md

 For each facility, value change information is stored.
 Value change data consists of a sequence of `fac_curpos_width` byte entries.
 The number of items in this value change sequence is the number of 1 bits set in the map entry for this facility.

+TODO test first granule in a block duplicate change elimination

 TODO example

 ### Value change entries